sahasatvik/typst-theorems/README.md

 ### Features
 - Numbered theorem environments can be created and customized.
+- Environments can share the same counter, via same `identifier`s.
-- Environment counters can be _attached_ (just as subheadings are attached to headings) to other environments, headings, or keep a global count.
+- Environment counters can be _attached_ (just as subheadings are attached to headings) to other environments, headings, or keep a global count via `base`.
+- The depth of a counter can be manually set, via `base_level`.
 - Environment numbers can be referenced, via `#thmref(<label>)`.
  Currently, the `<label>` must be placed _inside_ the environment.